 As of June 1, 2025, anyone transporting a watercraft, such as a boat, jet ski, kayak, canoe, or paddleboard, into Alberta from the east or south borders is legally required to stop at a watercraft inspection station.

-New for 2025: If the nearest station is closed, boaters are now legally required to actively seek out an open inspection station and have their watercraft inspected—either within 7 days of entry or before launching in any Alberta waterbody, whichever comes first.
+New for 2025: If the nearest station is closed, boaters are now legally required to actively seek out an open inspection station and have their watercraft inspected—either within 7 days of entry and before launching in any Alberta waterbody, whichever comes first.
 Failing to comply can result in a $4,200 fine.
 All watercrafts must also have their drain plugs pulled while being transported on Alberta highways.
 Failure to pull the plug may result in a $600 fine.
 This is a change from the previous requirement, which only mandated stopping when driving past an open inspection station.
 Boaters must now take proactive steps to ensure their watercraft is inspected, even if no open station is encountered upon entry.

 Upon inspection, you'll receive a proof-of-inspection form and sticker to display on your watercraft.
 Even if you're entering from the west or north, you must stop at any open watercraft inspection station you encounter.
 These rules apply to both motorized and non-motorized watercraft.
 Plan ahead.
 Know where the stations are located and always stop when required.
 Help protect Alberta’s waters—because once invasive species arrive, they’re nearly impossible to remove.